 Background on Policy

 The cost of child care has increased by 25 percent over the past decade, creating significant financial strain for middle class families.
-In fact, child care is one of the largest expenses for parents, and especially for single parents.
+The coronavirus pandemic has only exacerbated these challenges.
+Child care is one of the largest expenses for parents, and especially for single parents.
 Parents should not be thrust into poverty for having a child.
-A robust Child Care and Dependent Care Tax Credit supports working parents, and increases labor force participation.
-This bill would provide significant support to help all working families cover the cost of child care.
+A robust Child and Dependent Care Tax Credit supports working parents, and increases labor force participation.
+Enacted in March 2021, the American Rescue Plan included a one-year expansion of the Child and Dependent Care Tax Credit based on legislation that Senator Casey authored, the Child and Dependent Care Tax Credit Enhancement Act.
+While the ARP’s temporary expansion of the CDCTC provides significant relief to working families, passage of Senator Casey’s bill to make the expanded credit permanent would provide long-term support to help all working families cover the costs of child care.

-- Make the full Child Care Tax Credit available to most working families: This bill would make the full credit available to families with income under $120,000.
-The current phase-down of the credit begins at $15,000 of income.
+- Make the full Child Care Tax Credit available to most working families: This bill would make the full credit available to families with income under $125,000.
+The previous phase-down of the credit began at $15,000 of income.

 - Ensure lower income families see a benefit: The bill would make the credit fully refundable to make sure those with the greatest need benefit.